Mattawa River: Canoeing

 The Mattawa River is a popular destination for weekend canoe camping trips, that can be travelled in both directions.
 It has 14 portages which all are fairly short, well-marked and cleared.
 The route description below follows the river's flow from west to east.

 Public access is on Trout Lake.
 Continue east on the river.
 Some older maps may still show the Tortue Rapids but these were blasted and no longer present.
 Turtle Lake follows.

 From here the river goes north through several sets of small lakes (requiring a lift-over or short portage between each), before looping back and flowing into the north end of Lake Talon.
 But the historic canoe route bypasses this section by going to Lake Talon through Pine Lake, via Portage de la Mauvaise Musique and Portage Pin de Musique.

 At the end of Lake Talon, portage around the dam.
 After Pimisi Lake, there are a few Class 1 rapids until the Paresseux Falls.
 Shortly after follows the Porte de l'Enfer (Hell's Gate) on the north bank.

 There are two short whitewater sections inside Champlain Park but which become shallow and a rock garden in low water.
 The last portage before Mattawa and the Ottawa River is around the Hurdman Dam.

 Race

 The 64 km Mattawa River Canoe Race has been held each year since 1976.
 The race runs from Olmsted Beach on Trout Lake in North Bay to Mattawa Island Conservation Area, through open water, rapids, and portages.
 This popular race is open to several classes of competition, including marathon and recreational canoeing, kayaking, voyageur canoes, and stand-up paddleboards.
-There is also a 13 km race which runs from Samuel de Champlain Provincial Park to the finish link at the Mattawa Island Conservation Area.
+There is also a 13 km race which runs from Samuel de Champlain Provincial Park to the finish line at the Mattawa Island Conservation Area.
 The race is organized by the North Bay-Mattawa Conservation Authority and sanctioned by the Ontario Marathon Canoe and Kayaking Racing Association (OMCKRA).

 The race record was set in 1995 at 5 hours, 27 minutes and 53 seconds.